 This page will explain how to upgrade an End of Life (EOL) release of Ubuntu to a supported system.
-This guide is not limited to Ubuntu (with the Gnome desktop).
-Any Ubuntu flavor (Kubuntu/Edubuntu and/or server installation and others) can use this guide.
-For upgrading supported releases please refer to this document.
-Mac users may have some difficulty upgrading to the most current release around versions 7.04/7.10.
+This guide is not limited to Ubuntu with Unity - it is suitable for any Ubuntu flavor.

 If you want to know whether your release is EOL please have a look at the following resources: